NONYEpaul/alx-low_level_programming/0x00-hello_world/README.md

-C program that prints exactly with proper grammar, but the outcome is a piece of art C program that prints the size of various types on the computer it is compiled and run on script that generates the assembly code (Intel syntax) of a C code and save it in an output file
+C program that prints exactly with proper grammar, but the outcome is a piece of art C program that prints the size of various types on the computer it is compiled and run on script that generates the assembly code (Intel syntax) of a C code and save it in an output file C program that prints exactly and that piece of art is useful